emmygood/identity/README.md

 - The gallery page offers users to view past work through these professional photos as well as in salon.
 - This is in the format of a masonary gallery, so the user can see more than one photo without having to scroll too far down the page.
 - This allows the user to see what is in offer at the salon.
+- These images will display one at a time in a column when the user is using a phone.

 ![screenshot](documentation/gallery3.png)
 ![screenshot](documentation/gallery4.png)

+### Booking form